akirilov/polyglots/bootpe/writeup.md

 ## ELFs are hard to play

-My first thought was to create an ELF file that was also a valid bootloader.
+~~My first thought was to create an ELF file that was also a valid bootloader.
 Unfortunately, the ELF header is appeared to be a rather daunting task, so I decided to try a different format.
-I found Microsoft PE to be easier to work with (though I would like to come back to ELF someday and see if I can make it work)
+I found Microsoft PE to be easier to work with (though I would like to come back to ELF someday and see if I can make it work)~~

+I managed to get an ELF working as well.
+The ELF magic (0x7f, "ELF") results in an x86 jump to the 4th byte of p_filesz.
+By fixing up p_filesz and p_memsz, we can turn that into a second jmp instruction that goes to our bootloader.
+This is fine, since p_filesz just needs to be large enough to hold the binary, but can be larger, and p_memsz needs to be >= p_filesz

 ## Building a Halfling